USC and Kansas State play in the Sweet 16

 BOTTOM LINE: No. 4 USC takes on No. 19 Kansas State in the Sweet 16 round of the NCAA Tournament.

-The Trojans’ record in Big Ten play is 18-2, and their record is 12-1 in non-conference games.
-USC is second in the Big Ten in rebounding with 38.3 rebounds.
-Kiki Iriafen leads the Trojans with 8.5 boards.
+The Trojans’ record in Big Ten play is 18-2, and their record is 12-1 against non-conference opponents.
+USC is the Big Ten leader with 12.5 offensive rebounds per game led by Kiki Iriafen averaging 4.3.

-The Wildcats’ record in Big 12 action is 14-6.
-Kansas State is 25-6 in games decided by at least 10 points.
+The Wildcats are 14-6 against Big 12 opponents.
+Kansas State leads the Big 12 scoring 79.5 points per game while shooting 48.8%.

-TOP PERFORMERS: JuJu Watkins is averaging 23.9 points, 6.8 rebounds, 3.4 assists, 2.2 steals and 1.7 blocks for the Trojans.
-Avery Howell is averaging 1.7 made 3-pointers over the last 10 games.
+TOP PERFORMERS: JuJu Watkins is scoring 23.9 points per game and averaging 6.8 rebounds for the Trojans.
+Iriafen is averaging 20.0 points and 8.6 rebounds over the last 10 games.

-Temira Poindexter is shooting 40.5% from beyond the arc with 2.6 made 3-pointers per game for the Wildcats, while averaging 12.7 points.
-Serena Sundell is shooting 54.6% and averaging 14.6 points over the last 10 games.
+Serena Sundell is averaging 13.9 points and 7.3 assists for the Wildcats.
+Temira Poindexter is averaging 14.1 points over the last 10 games.

 LAST 10 GAMES: Trojans: 9-1, averaging 77.9 points, 36.0 rebounds, 17.4 assists, 10.4 steals and 6.9 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 63.7 points per game.